Diplomatic history of World War I: Balfour Declaration: Palestine and Jewish home land

-The British and French decided that practically the entire Ottoman Empire would be divided up among the winners, leaving only a small slice for the Turks.
+The British and French decided that the entire Ottoman Empire would be divided among the victors, leaving only a small part for the Turks.
 In Asia, The French would get the northern half, and the British would get the southern half.
 British Cabinet paid special attention to the status of Palestine, looking at multiple complex factors.
 The steady advance of British armies moving up from Egypt indicated that Palestine and nearby areas would soon be under Allied control, and it was best to announce plans before that happened.
 In October 1915, Sir Henry McMahon, the British High Commissioner in Egypt, promised Hussein bin Ali, Sharif of Mecca the Arab leader in Arabia, that Britain would support Arab national ambitions in return for cooperation against the Turks.
 London thought there so much new land would become available that what Balfour called a "small notch" given to the Jews would not be a problem.
 The Zionist movement was gaining strength in the Jewish communities across Europe, including Britain and the United States.
 Promising them a home land would galvanize their support.
 Different Christian groups, especially Biblically-oriented Protestants, had an intense interest in the Holy Land, and in the Biblical predictions that indicated Christ could not return until the Jews regained their promised land.
 Finally, British Foreign Secretary Arthur Balfour himself had a long-standing concern with pogroms against Jews in Eastern Europe, and for years had been looking for ways to resettle them outside Russia.
 He had many in-depth conversations with the Zionist leader in Britain, Chaim Weitzman, and came up with a plan that Lloyd George and the cabinet approved.
 In November 1917, Balfour made a very short official announcement regarding Palestine.
 He promised a "national home" for the Jewish people, and said nothing would be done to prejudice the rights of the Arabs.
 He made no mention of statehood.
 His statement read: